ATS translates patents relating to new products

 top

-Amper Translation Service, ATS, patent, patents, patent translators, patent translation, translator, translation, resources, reference work, encyclopedia, German, English, glossary, glossaries, dictionary, medical dictionary, Dorland's Medical Dictionary, Stedman's, terminology, magnetic resonance imaging, radiology, cancer, terms, patent office, INDUSI, railway engineering, signalling system, medical, automotive, DPMA, Deutsches Patent- und Markenamt, EPA, European Patent Office, US Patent and Trademark Office, USPTO, patent database
+Amper Translation Service, ATS, patent, patents, patent translators, patent translation, technical translation, translator, translation, resources, reference work, encyclopedia, German, English, glossary, glossaries, dictionary, medical dictionary, Dorland's Medical Dictionary, Stedman's, terminology, magnetic resonance imaging, radiology, cancer, terms, patent office, INDUSI, railway engineering, signalling system, medical, automotive, WIPO, Siemens, DPMA, Deutsches Patent- und Markenamt, EPA, European Patent Office, US Patent and Trademark Office, USPTO, patent database